ops-catalog/specification/docs/whyoca.md

-Ops catalog is a modern collaborative catalog solution designed to collect and make software engineering system metadata available for consumer apps to facilitate various automation tasks in the area of DevOps.
+Ops catalog is a modern collaborative catalog solution designed to collect and make software engineering system metadata available for consumer apps to facilitate various automation tasks empowering the DevOps folks to provide Internal SaaS platforms.

 ### Why OCA